 strongly correlated materials, entanglement witness, quantum phonons, low-dimensional materials, spectral characterization of fluctuating orders

-variational non-Gaussian exact diagonalization, Fock-state quantum Monte Carlo, Paradeisos algorithm, mesoscopic ab initio method
+exact diagonalization and DMRG, hybrid variational non-Gaussian methods, Fock-state quantum Monte Carlo, quantum cluster methods, mesoscopic ab initio method

 Our research is funded by: